-Change mouse tracking, double-click and scrolling speed on Mac
+Change mouse tracking, double-click, and scrolling speed on Mac

-If you have trouble using a mouse, you can turn on Mouse Keys, then use the keyboard or numeric keypad to move the mouse pointer and click.
+If you have trouble using a mouse, you can turn on Mouse Keys, then use the keyboard or a numeric keypad to move the mouse pointer and click.
 See Control the pointer using Mouse Keys on Mac.